 In products liability matters, D.S. focuses on translating complex legal, scientific, medical, and regulatory concepts into the plain language that winning arguments require.
 That philosophy has led to the dismissal of personal injury claims against the manufacturers of FDA-approved vaccines and prescription medicines based on governing state law, preemption principles, lack of subject matter jurisdiction, lack of personal jurisdiction, and/or lack of particularity.
 It also facilitates his collaboration with experts in advanced fields, such as immunology, epidemiology, otolaryngology, regulatory affairs, and hepatology.

-D.S. also advises clients on proposed contract terminology, product safety, user warnings of product hazards, potential liabilities associated with their Internet presence, and gaps in insurance policies, to help limit potential litigation exposure.
+D.S. also advises clients on proposed contract terms, product safety, user warnings of product hazards, potential liabilities associated with their Internet presence, and gaps in insurance policies, to help limit their potential litigation exposure.

-D.S. serves on the board of directors for the Pro Bono Resource Center of Maryland.
+For over a decade, D.S. has served on the board of directors for the Pro Bono Resource Center of Maryland (PBRC), and he currently serves as PBRC's Secretary.
 His significant pro bono matters also have included: